Avanade/CoreEx/src/CoreEx.AspNetCore/README.md

-﻿# CoreEx.WebApis
+﻿# CoreEx.AspNetCore

-The `CoreEx.WebApis` namespace provides extended capabilities to build Web APIs, for the likes of [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet/apis) or [HTTP-triggered Azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger).
-The [WebApi](./WebApi.cs) and [WebApiPublisher](./WebApiPublisher.cs) capabilities within encapsulate the consistent handling of the HTTP request and corresponding response, whilst also providing additional capabilities that are not available out-of-the-box within the .NET runtime.
+The `CoreEx.AspNetCore` namespace provides extended capabilities to build Web APIs, for the likes of [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet/apis) or [HTTP-triggered Azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger).
+The [`WebApi`](./WebApis/WebApi.cs) and [`WebApiPublisher`](./WebApis/WebApiPublisher.cs) capabilities (within the `CoreEx.AspNetCore.WebApis` namespace)  encapsulate the consistent handling of the HTTP request and corresponding response, whilst also providing additional capabilities that are not available out-of-the-box within the .NET runtime.

 <br/>